 Not sure if you have a business or a hobby?
 Read more here.

-Is my video streaming service (Netflix, Hulu, etc.) tax deductible?
+Can I deduct my video streaming service (Netflix, Hulu, etc.)?

 Can I deduct my audio streaming service (Spotify, Apple Music, etc.)?

 Maybe – if you own a business and use an audio streaming service to entertain your guests, you may deduct it.
 For example, if you are a dentist and have a waiting room that you play music in, you can deduct the cost of the streaming service as a business expense.
 As mentioned above, the IRS states that it must be “ordinary and necessary” for your business, and only used for your business.
 If you have a music streaming service that you use for both personal and business purposes, you can’t deduct it.

 Here’s how the meal deduction works: an ordinary meal like lunch or dinner is not deductible (unless you are on a work trip).
 On the other hand, if you’re having a meal with a prospective client to discuss business, the expense could be partially deductible.
 Learn more.

 These types of services are probably not deductible.
 However, the IRS does have guidelines for what clothes can be deducted.
 If your job requires you to wear a uniform, and that uniform is not suitable for everyday wear, you may be able to deduct the cost of that clothing as a business expense.

 I prepaid for a subscription for my business for three years.
-How do I deduct the fees on my tax return?
+How do I deduct my subscription on my tax return?

 If you paid for a subscription for more than one year in advance, prorate the cost for each year to deduct the cost of a single year on your tax return.
 Determine how much on average you pay for the subscription on a monthly basis and multiply it by 12.

 Where do I deduct subscriptions on my tax return?